-• Teams who wish to proceed with a formal protest will be provided with the appropriate documentation via the Clerk of Course.
+If teams wish to proceed with an official complaint they will be provided the appropriate documentation.

-Penalties
+11.3 Penalties

-- A team that breaches any trial regulation including the spirit of competition, will be notified that they are under investigation for an infringement of the competition rules. - The Clerk of Course and event officials will review the incident and may apply a penalty which they consider is consistent with the severity and intent of the infringement. - Incident reviews will be conducted as soon as practical, but in any case, will be resolved before the end of the endurance trial.
+A team that breaches any trial regulation including the spirit of competition, will be notified that they are under investigation for an infringement of the competition rules.

+The Clerk of Course and event officials will review the incident and apply a penalty, which they consider is consistent with the severity and intent of the infringement.

+Incident reviews will be conducted as soon as practical, but in any case will be resolved before the end of the endurance trial.